textadventures/quest/docs/cloak_of_darkness.md

 > This adventure is a tiny adventure designed to be easy to port to a given Authoring system.
 It is, if you will, the interactive fiction equivalent of "Hello, world!"

-This seems a great way to look in some detail at how to create a Quest game.
+This seems to be a great way to look in some detail at how to create a Quest game.
 This, then, is the _second_ Quest tutorial.
 It is more advanced than the first tutorial, so we will be working with code.
 We will try at each step to make systems that are general, so that this could be extended into a lengthy game.

 If you want to see how the scripts look in the GUI, and you are using the desktop version, just download the game (link below), open it up and take a look.
 If you are using the web version, you will need to click the "code view" button for that script, paste the code in there, and then click "code view" again to go back to the GUI view.